In addition to the restrictions and requirements in part 7861.0260, the following apply to the conduct of electronic pull-tabs.

 If a player has the option of using credits on an electronic game device for both electronic pull-tabs and electronic linked bingo, the device counts as both an electronic pull-tab device and an electronic bingo device for the purposes of device count under Minnesota Statutes, sections 349.17, subdivision 9, paragraph (b), and 349.1721, subdivision 4, paragraph (b).

 All credits maintained on the electronic pull-tab device when removed from play may be redeemed by the player or used for play upon reactivation.

 When a deal of electronic pull-tabs is put into play, all of the pull-tabs must be randomly dispensed.

 An organization may not put into play any electronic pull-tab game that has been altered or tampered with, or operate an electronic pull-tab game in a manner that tends to deceive the public or affects the chances of winning or losing.

 An organization may not commingle more than two electronic pull-tab games.

 A single cash bank is allowed for all electronic pull-tab deals in play for each site.
-Game deposits and reconciliation will be based on total daily activity from all electronic pull-tab games in play.

 Each electronic pull-tab must be sold for the price on the flare.
 An electronic pull-tab may not be given to a player free of charge or for any other consideration.

-The value of winning electronic pull-tabs must be credited to the electronic device and allow for the continuation of play or redemption by the player at any time.
+Except for progressive electronic pull-tab game progressive jackpot prizes of $600 or more, the value of winning electronic pull-tabs must be credited to the electronic device and allow for the continuation of play or redemption by the player at any time.
 A prize payout must not be made to any player for a lost or an altered electronic pull-tab device or an electronic pull-tab device that left the permitted premises where the deal is in play.